SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** As I committed I will complete it after 12 AM, it's done now and submitted with all the tests passing successfully.

 **Link to work:** You can check the work here https://codepen.io/srrohitkandpal/pen/mWGqKx

+### Day 25: March 29, 2017

+**Today's Progress**: Moved ahead with fourh project of Applied Responsive Web Design @beta.freecodecamp.com and started plannig, wrote down tests which needs to pass this project and also coded some markup.

+**Thoughts:** I know I'm not able to complete it, today but I have already done planning.
+The topic is 'CSS FLexbox'.
+I really love it.

+**Link to work:** You can check startup of this project here https://codepen.io/srrohitkandpal/pen/WpYwpx